naveennv034/DevOpsClassCodes/README.md

 --------------------
 These instructions were tested on NetBeans 8.0.2.
 You can get it from https://www.netbeans.org

-To checkout and run the project in NetBeans, do:
+To checkout and run the project in NetBeans, do: hello
 - Team -> Git -> Clone
 - Set repository URL to https://github.com/vaadin/addressbook.git
 - Finish